YvesISH/DApps_Assignment/README.md

 This project is a simple ERC-20 token smart contract, deployed on the Ethereum blockchain, along with a frontend decentralized application (DApp) that allows users to interact with the token contract.
 The DApp enables users to check balances, transfer tokens, and connect their wallets to the Ethereum network.

+## Screenshots and Visuals
+./assets

+### Deployment on MetaMask

+This image shows the contract being deployed on MetaMask, indicating the successful interaction between the smart contract and the Ethereum blockchain.

+### MetaMask Successful Deployment
+This screenshot captures the MetaMask confirmation screen after the contract deployment, confirming that the deployment was successful.

+### Landing Page
+This is a view of the DApp's landing page, providing the user interface for interacting with the ERC-20 token contract.

+### Connecting to the Contract
+This image shows the UI when connecting to the Ethereum contract via MetaMask, allowing the user to interact with the deployed token contract.

+### Successful Token Transfer
+This screenshot highlights the successful transfer of tokens between users, confirming the transaction via the DApp's user interface.

 ### Features
 ERC-20 Token Standard Compliance: The smart contract follows the ERC-20 standard, implementing functions such as transfer, balanceOf, and totalSupply.